 Measuring Success: Metrics & KPIs

 Measuring performance for AEO and GEO goes beyond traditional SEO.
-It’s not just about rankings anymore — it’s about whether your content is being surfaced, cited, and trusted across different search experiences.
+For Content Marketing Agencies and in-house teams, it’s not just about rankings anymore.
+It’s about whether your content is being surfaced, cited, and trusted across different search experiences.

 AEO-specific metrics help track quick-answer visibility: